 The researchers’ recommendations are particularly timely given City Hall’s current push to increase the housing stock.
 If the challenge of construction in a famously crowded city can be tackled, why not a simple tweak to the lottery portal’s software?
 Says Arnosti, “We may not have enough affordable housing, but at least we can make sure we do a good job with the housing we do have.”

 About the researcher

 Professor Arnosti teaches the MBA core class B6102 Operations Management.
-His research focuses on market design, with particular emphasis on online marketplaces (such as...Read more.
+His research focuses on market design, with particular emphasis on the allocation of...Read more.